-There are many professionals with whom I share my name: among them a golfer in Warwickshire, a musician/artist in Norwich, a journalist in Houston … and a former farmer at Brookfield Farm in Ambridge (ref.
+There are many professionals with whom I share my name: among them a retired golfer in Warwickshire, a musician/artist in Norwich, a journalist in Houston, the Florida State Attorney … and a much-missed farmer at Brookfield Farm in Ambridge (ref.
 BBC Radio).
 I make no claim to share any of their skills, but this is where I make my own contribution to the Web.

-Going back in time I have had a varied career path that has included work in local radio, advertising, countryside conservation and online child safety.
-I still keep a hand in most of these activities so there's quite a mixture of material on this Web site.
+Going back in time I have had a varied career path that has included work in local radio, advertising and countryside conservation.
 If you want the full gory details please see my CV or there's the short version.
 The diary gives a good feel of what I'm up to at any given time.